 Did you know that waking up early can enhance your productivity?
 That alone is a very good reason to become an early riser, but there are even more benefits to it.
 First of all, it helps you sustain a healthier diet.
 People that don’t wake up early tend to skip breakfast because of the lack of time.
 Also, when you don’t wake up early you probably are in a rush and that as a result can increase your stress levels.
 Last but not least, it is better to exercise in the morning because it can take away the morning sleepiness and make you feel more energetic.
 And as we all know, the way your day starts can affect the rest of it.
 So the better your morning starts, the better your day will be!

 My story: Well, I admit I still haven’t managed to make it an everyday habit of mine and there are days I need to hit that snooze button many times before I manage to snap out of bed.
 I know that’s because I occasionally still stay up late (this blog is mostly written in the quiet and late hours when all my daily tasks are completed), so it’s very hard to wake up having only 4 or 5 hours of sleep.
-However, I have done some decent progress so far, even though I haven’t reached my final goal yet.
+However, I have done some decent progress so far, but i still have a long way to go in order to reach my final goal.

-I have some tips that can make waking up early way easier:
+Here are some of my tips that can make waking up early way easier:

 First of all, I set up the time I want to wake up and I aim to be in bed at least 8 hours before.
 Secondly, I arrange all my personal training sessions in the morning.
 This way I have no excuse to miss exercising as well as hitting the snooze button.
 If you don’t have a personal trainer do that with a friend or choose a morning class (many gyms have those).
 If you are new to waking up early I suggest to do it gradually.
 Set the timer every day 15 minutes earlier until you reach the goal you have set.
 It’s much easier this way and more likely you’ll be able to commit to it.
 Last, write and have on your bedside table a thing that makes you excited for tomorrow.
 It will be the first thing you see in the morning and maybe will give you one more reason to get up immediately.

 Did you like the post about the ways to restart your life?
 If yes, stay tuned, because the second part will be up very soon!
-If you never want to miss out on any post you can always subscribe to my newsletter!
+If you never want to miss out on any post you can always like my Facebook page and subscribe to my newsletter!

-Looking forward seeing you in the next post!
+Looking forward to seeing you in the next post!